Is a Liberal Education Compatible

 This is a question that our Admissions officers often hear from prospective students who, although intrigued by the College’s classical curriculum, are concerned that they will not complete the necessary prerequisites to attend medical school.

 The short answer is: Yes.
 Many Thomas Aquinas College alumni pursue careers in medicine.
 Doing so, however, takes some forethought and planning.

-Cara Buskmiller is a graduate of the Class of 2011 who is currently studying medicine in her home state at Texas A&M University.
+Cara Buskmiller is a graduate of the Class of 2011 who is currently a resident in obstetrics and gynecology at the St. Louis University School of Medicine..
 During her undergraduate days, she founded and led the Thomas Aquinas College Medical Society.
 As Miss Buskmiller describes it, her time at the College was not only compatible with her interest in medicine, it was essential in preparing her — intellectually, morally, and spiritually — for her future as a physician.

 In the following Q&A, Miss Buskmiller answers some of the most common questions from pre-med students, and offers a detailed plan for how to get the most of the College’s unique, faithfully Catholic education, while at the same time making oneself a competitive applicant for medical, dental, or veterinary school.